HugoBlox/theme-academic-cv/content/authors/trypanosomatics/_index.md

 superuser = true

 # Role/position
-role = "The Trypanosome in the Shell"
+role = "A Trypanosome in the Shell"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.